arjavpoudel/arjavpoudel.github.io/_pages/about.md

 ## ✍🏼 Nepali Handwritten Character Recognition Tool

-- I developed a deep learning model using CNNs in PyTorch to recognise handwritten Nepali characters, achieving over 97% accuracyn whilst utilising a limited training dataset.
+- I developed a deep learning model using CNNs in PyTorch to recognise handwritten Nepali characters, achieving over 97% accuracy whilst utilising a limited training dataset.
 - Built a software tool with a real‑time handwriting recognition algorithm to showcase the model’s capabilities and release technology aimed to positively influence language learning and educational resources for underserved Nepali communities in the UK.

 ## 🧠 Brain‑Computer-Interfaces